+Our abstract design of various pattern files is just about complete.
 Now let's tidy up the document and mock up the design as a skateboard deck.

 Select the series of striped paths and go to Object > Expand Appearance to convert them to solid shapes.

 Group all the elements of the design together then draw a temporary shapes matching the size of the artboard.
 Select this along with the design and hit the Crop button from the Pathfinder palette.